pavelric/ura-core/README.md

 }
 ```

-I haven't gotten around to parsing that specific field yet (the game doesn't seem to call the two functions to read it / maybe the hook is incomplete (highly likely))
+I haven't gotten around to parsing that specific field yet (the game doesn't seem to call the two functions to read it / maybe the hook is incomplete (highly likely)).
+Probably a custom MsgPack ID as well, will have to analyze the requests in more detail.

 The Release config is just a 60 FPS mode.
 You can build both configs with Visual Studio.
 Then place the output dll in the game directory (where the .exe is).

-# Next Steps
+## Next Steps
+Add a manual field in the request's JSON to indicate the endpoint called. (still need to find a way to do this)

-Seems quite difficult but the next goal will be to make a custom client to make requests to the game's server.
-This is requires being able to replicate the encryption & compression the game does (RJ256 AES & LZ4 compression).
+Then, seems quite difficult but the next goal will be to make a custom client to make requests to the game's server.
+This requires being able to replicate the encryption & compression the game does (RJ256 AES & LZ4 compression).

-Some notes & rambling from poking at the game with Cheat Engine:
+### Some notes & rambling from poking at the game with Cheat Engine:

-there's a "Gallop::Cryptographer" class, with several methods.
+There's a "Gallop::Cryptographer" class, with several methods.
 Putting breakpoints in its methods yields the following chain, triggered when performing a network action in-game:
 "MakeMd5() -> CompressRequest() -> MakeMd5() -> EncryptRJ256() -> GenerateKeyString() -> DecompressResponse() -> DecryptRJ256()"

-The ComputeHash() / Encode() / Decode() methods of the Cryptographer class never triggered a breakpoint, although there seem to be in the assembly instructions list calls to similarly named functions, but from the System.Cryptography library.
+The ComputeHash() / Encode() / Decode() methods of the Cryptographer class never seem to trigger their breakpoints, although there seem to be in the assembly instructions list calls to similarly named functions, but from the System.Cryptography library.
 GenerateIvString() is never called either.
 A bit puzzled by the order of the calls, because for example, supposedly the data is first decompressed then decrypted but we still get readable data from hooking DecompressResponse() directly, and without needing to reverse DecryptRJ256().